GrupoAlarcos/CompilersEnergyConsumption/README.md

-# Does the programming language translator version influence the energy consumption of programming languages?
+# Does the compiler or interpreter version influence the energy consumption of programming languages?

 [Elisa Jimenez](https://orcid.org/0000-0002-2158-037X)